Enturk/Insight-Data-Ops/README.md

 # TO DO in this Read moi
-Intro to business problem that you are trying to solve Architecture solution that you've made (with picture) How to get started and reproduce your system in a different AWS account
+Intro to business problem that you are trying to solve Architecture solution that you've made (with picture)

 # Folder structure
 ```